 Areas of Academic Interest

-- Emily’s current research explores the historiography of photographic technology, examining the development of photographic theory in nineteenth century France and its relationship to Utopian thought.
-Her dissertation explores Félix Nadar’s experimental photographic practice, examining the ways in which his investment in developing technologies provided a model with which to articulate theories of historical, technological and social change.
+- My current research explores the visual culture of popular or "vernacular" science in nineteenth-century France, focusing on the relationship between photography and other novel technologies of the nineteenth century.
+My dissertation project examines the photographer Félix Nadar’s experiments with new applications of photography alongside his literary production, exploring the ways in which his investment in developing technologies provided a model with which to articulate theories of historical, technological, and social change.